The Japanese Alphabet. What do you know about it? How many letters does it have?

 Extra marks for turbid sounds and puffed sounds

 Dakuten and Handakuten are the modifiers for certain hiragana and katakana.
-Two tiny lines Dakuten is to express turbid sounds, and a small circle Handakuten is for the light puffed sounds.
+Two tiny lines for Dakuten to express turbid sounds, and a small circle Handakuten is for the light puffed sounds.

 - だくてん (dakuten | 濁点 )